- Monday, February 27, 2017

 Panel discussion: Bert de Vries (History), Doug Howard (History), and Becca McBride (Political Science)

 Hundreds of thousands of people have been killed in the ongoing civil war in Syria.
-More than million have fled their homes, nearly half of those departing for other countries as refugees.
+Millions have fled their homes, nearly half of them departing for other countries as refugees.
 Why does the war continue?
 What are the interests of Iran, Iraq, Israel, Palestine, Russia, and Turkey?
 Is there real hope for a lasting peace?

 About the panelists